-Inside and outside the piazza, the culture is for everyone
+Dentro e fuori la piazza, the culture is for everyone

-We have always dedicated particularly interest to places of great symbolic value to the city.
-At piazza Magione we have created the first critical consumption fair, which invested in a playground designed in collaboration with the local community and the Ferrara school.
-For almost two years we have pushed forward with the social and educational inclusion of the children of the neighbourhoods.
+For that reason we continue our work with children from families who live in these difficult and dramatic situations and to support victims of extortion.
+We have always dedicated particular interest to places of great symbolic value to the city.
+At Piazza Magione we have created the first critical consumption fairs, which invested in a playground designed in collaboration with the local community and the Ferrara school.
+We have pushed forward with social and educational inclusion of the children of the neighborhood.

-This year we asked ourselves how Palermo as the cultural capital could be of relevance to the children we work with and their families in the neighbourhoods.
-We thought that this event was an opportunity for the children to learn about their city in a new way, different from their daily life in the piazza where they use to work and live.
+We asked ourselves how Palermo, as the capital of culture, could have sense for the children who live in the neighborhood and their families.
+So, together with Aeroclub Bocca di Falco and the maritime club of Palermo we have arranged activities, because we think that these activities are great way for the children to learn about their city in a new way, different from their daily life in the piazza where they live.

 We saw it as an oppurtunity for the children to discover the artistic, cultural and environmental aspects of the city and exploring it with new experiences and workshops that can stimulate creativity and imagination in collaboration with Teatro Massimo in Palermo, the Botanical Garden, The Teatro Biondo and Parco Uditore.
 It is a way to spend moments of spare time, aggregation and reflection in company with these families.
 In occasions we also visit the Cityplex Metropolitan Cinema with the families to watch a movie.